 - increases your...

-What does cognitive behavioural therapy for anxiety involve?
+What does cognitive behavioural therapy involve?
 Cognitive behavoural therapy posits that how you think affects how you feel, and that your emotions influence your behaviour.
-Therefore if you think realistic, helpful thoughts you anxiety will be less and you will function better.
+Therefore if you think realistic, helpful thoughts you will feel and function better.
 The example below — for someone who fears having a panic attack on a train — highlights the interaction between thoughts, physical symptoms and behaviour.

 “Im going to have a panic attack”.
 I always panic on trains”.
 “I’ll sweat and shake, everyone will see I’m anxious and think I’m weird”